sdrangan/introml/GCP/docker.md

 Instead of creating a VM and installing all the requisite software manually, you can run all the software in this class on a pre-configured [Docker](https://docs.docker.com) image.
-This may simplify the process of getting started at the cost of being able to customize your software.
+This may simplify the process of getting started at the cost of not being able to customize your software.

 The Docker website has an excellent [tutorial](https://docs.docker.com/get-started/).
 For this class, we will use